gravitational/workshop/gravity_upgrade.md

 ```

 #### Bootstrap
 The bootstrap phase is used to do initial configuration on each node within the cluster, to prepare the nodes for the upgrade.
-None of the changes should impact the system, these are just preparation steps.
+None of the changes should impact the system, these are just the preparation steps.

 ```
 root@kevin-test1:~/build# ./gravity --debug plan execute --phase /bootstrap/kevin-test1 --force 2>&1 | sed 's/\\n/\n/g' | sed 's/\\t/\t/g'